Mr-J12/stroke-prediction-sv/README.md

 ## Security & medical disclaimer

 This project is for demonstration and educational use only.
 It is not medical advice.
 The model outputs should not be used as a substitute for professional medical evaluation.

-## Deployment on Streamlit (Cloud) and other hosts

-- Important: Hosted platforms (Streamlit Community Cloud, Heroku, Azure Web Apps, etc.) create their own Python environment when deploying your app.
-You cannot upload or "run" your local `.venv` on the host.
-Instead, the host installs dependencies listed in `requirements.txt` into a fresh environment.

-- What you must do for Streamlit Cloud:
-   1. Commit and push your repo (with the updated `requirements.txt` that pins `scikit-learn==1.3.2`) to GitHub.
-   2. Go to https://share.streamlit.io and create a new app, point it at your GitHub repo + branch and set the entrypoint to `app.py`.
-   3. The platform will create an environment and run `pip install -r requirements.txt` automatically.
-Because `scikit-learn` is pinned, the correct version (1.3.2) will be installed if the platform supports a compatible Python version.

-- Notes about Python versions and wheels:
-   - Some packages (notably `scikit-learn`) provide prebuilt wheels only for certain Python versions.
-If the host uses a Python version without a compatible wheel, the package may need to be built from source (slow or fail).
-To avoid this, prefer hosts that use Python 3.11 (or ensure the host supports Python 3.11).
-   - If you need complete control over the environment (Python version, system packages), consider using Docker.
-With Docker, you build an image locally or in CI that contains the exact runtime and dependencies, then deploy that image.

-- Quick checklist for a successful Streamlit deploy:
-   - `requirements.txt` pins critical packages (we pinned `scikit-learn==1.3.2`).
-   - `app.py` is the Streamlit entrypoint (top-level script).
-   - Push to GitHub and configure the Streamlit app to use that repo/branch.

-- Alternative approaches:
-   - Docker: Add a `Dockerfile` that installs a specific Python version and pip requirements.
-Deploy the image to any container host.
-   - Platform-specific runtime files: Some hosts accept a `runtime.txt` (Heroku) or UI setting to choose Python versions — check your host's docs.

-If you want, I can add a short Dockerfile example or a one-line snippet to the README showing how to push and connect the repo to Streamlit Cloud.